catamphetamine/react-phone-number-input/README.md

 ## Localization

 Language translations can be applied using the `labels` property.
-This component comes pre-packaged with several [translations](https://gitlab.com/catamphetamine/react-phone-number-input/tree/master/locale) (submit pull requests for adding new language translations).
+This component comes pre-packaged with several [translations](https://gitlab.com/catamphetamine/react-phone-number-input/tree/master/locale).
+Submit pull requests for adding new language translations.

 <details>
 <summary>Where to get country names for any language.</summary>